 Go's Handy ioutils Package

 One thing I find myself often doing in just about any programming language I use is reading and writing small text files.
 We're talking text files that are only a few dozen lines long.
-Go provides the io/ioutils
+Go provides the io/ioutils package for quickly reading and writing files.

 The two frequent use cases I have are these: